guitarino/resize-sensor--preact/README.md

 **Note 1**: the container should either have `position: relative` or `position: absolute` defined on it.

-**Note 2**: in the `ResizeSensor` code, we directly require a CSS stylesheet file from JS.
-So, make sure that your bundler is configured to use *style-loader* or something similar that allows requiring CSS assets.
-For example, for webpack, you can use [this style-loader](https://github.com/webpack-contrib/style-loader).
+**Note 2**: you will need to include the styles located at `resize-sensor--preact/build/resize-sensor.css`.
+With webpack, you can use [style-loader](https://github.com/webpack-contrib/style-loader) that allows requiring CSS assets in JS as shown above.
+Or, you can reference it from your sass file as `@import '~resize-sensor--preact/build/resize-sensor.css'`.

 ## See Demo